-Defending the rights of homeless people- While the overarching goal of the Home for All campaign is an end to homelessness, we recognize the importance of addressing violations of the rights of homeless people as well as social and legal barriers to their health and well-being.
-We have launched a challenge to the collection of bylaws that make it illegal for a homeless person to sleep outside on behalf of a formerly homeless client.
-We also continue to use our YIMBY toolkit to promote effective responses to NIMBY pressure against housing projects and other services aimed at homeless people, including opposition to Vancouver HEAT shelter locations.
+Decriminalizing Homelessness - While the overarching goal of the housing campaign is to end homelessness, we recognize the importance of addressing violations of the rights of homeless people and of removing social and legal barriers to their health and well-being.
+We have launched a challenge to the collection of Vancouver bylaws that make it illegal for a homeless person to sleep outside on behalf of a formerly homeless client.
+We are also representing two homeless people in Abbotsford who have been the subject of police harassment as a result of being homeless.

 Provincial Government Purchase of 10 SRO Hotels - In 2007, after years of advocacy by Pivot, including the release of Cracks in the Foundation: Solving the Housing Crisis in Canada’s Poorest Neighbourhood a year before, the Provincial Government made the largest social housing investment in Vancouver in more than 10 years.
 The Province bought 10 Single Room Occupancy (SRO) hotels in Vancouver.
 While the purchase did not create new affordable housing units, the purchase the buildings ensured that nearly 600 units would not be lost to conversion and led to significant improvements to the deplorable conditions in many of the hotels.